jimmyandrade/jimmyandrade/README.md

 I'm Jimmy Andrade.
 My pronouns are they/them.
 But you can use he/him as well.

-I'm a Design Systems Engineer / Front-End Engineer and open-source contributor for projects like Storybook, GitHub and Commitizen.
+I'm a Design Systems Engineer / Front-End Engineer.

+I also contributo some open-source projects like Storybook, GitHub and Commitizen.

 - 🔭 I’m currently working on some projects that use React, TypeScript, Styled Components, Storybook, Jest, RTL and Cypress;
 - 🌱 I’m currently learning Design Systems development with Radix and Tailwind;